alexsantosquispe/jsonplaceholder-api-test/README.md

 # 📢 Short description for GitHub "About" section:

 > Example project fetching and managing data from JSONPlaceholder using React Query, Axios, Tailwind CSS, and TypeScript.
 Built with Vite for a fast and modern developer experience.

+# VS Code Extensions

+This project includes recommended VS Code extensions to enhance your development experience.
+When you open the project in VS Code, you'll be prompted to install these extensions.
+Here's what each extension does:

+## Recommended Extensions

+1. **ESLint** (`dbaeumer.vscode-eslint`)

+   - Integrates ESLint into VS Code
+   - Provides real-time linting feedback
+   - Automatically fixes linting issues on save

+2. **Prettier** (`esbenp.prettier-vscode`)

+   - Code formatter that enforces consistent style
+   - Supports JavaScript, TypeScript, CSS, and more
+   - Formats code on save

+3. **Tailwind CSS IntelliSense** (`bradlc.vscode-tailwindcss`)

+   - Provides autocomplete, syntax highlighting, and linting for Tailwind CSS
+   - Shows preview of colors and spacing values
+   - Hover previews of complete class names

+4. **TypeScript Next** (`ms-vscode.vscode-typescript-next`)

+   - Enhanced TypeScript support
+   - Better type checking and IntelliSense
+   - Improved error reporting

+5. **Auto Rename Tag** (`formulahendry.auto-rename-tag`)

+   - Automatically renames paired HTML/XML tags
+   - Works with JSX/TSX files
+   - Saves time when refactoring component names

+6. **Path Intellisense** (`christian-kohler.path-intellisense`)

+   - Autocompletes filenames in import statements
+   - Works with relative and absolute paths
+   - Supports various file extensions

+7. **Color Highlight** (`naumovs.color-highlight`)

+   - Highlights web colors in your code
+   - Shows color previews
+   - Supports hex, rgb, hsl, and named colors

+8. **Code Spell Checker** (`streetsidesoftware.code-spell-checker`)
+   - Catches common spelling errors in code
+   - Supports multiple languages
+   - Customizable dictionary

+## Installation

+These extensions will be automatically recommended when you open the project in VS Code.
+You can install them by:

+1. Opening the project in VS Code
+2. Clicking "Install All" when prompted
+3. Or manually installing them from the Extensions view (Ctrl+Shift+X / Cmd+Shift+X)